Price Coupling of Regions (PCR)

 This is crucial in order to achieve the overall EU target of a harmonised European electricity market.
 The integrated European electricity market is expected to increase liquidity, efficiency and social welfare.
 PCR is open to other European power exchanges wishing to join.

 PCR is based on three main principles: a single algorithm, robust operation and individual power exchange accountability.

 - The common algorithm gives a fair and transparent determination of day-ahead electricity prices and a net position of a bidding area across Europe.
 The algorithm is developed respecting the specific features of the various power markets across Europe and the electricity network constrains.
 It optimises the overall welfare and increase transparency.

 - The PCR process is based on decentralised sharing of data, providing a robust and resilient operation.

 - The PCR Matcher and Broker service enables exchange of anonymised orders and electricity network constrains among the power exchanges to calculate bidding zone prices and other reference prices and net positions of all included bidding areas.

-The project is currently being operated by seven power exchanges: EPEX SPOT, GME, Nord Pool, OMIE, OPCOM, OTE and TGE; PCR is used to couple the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the UK.
+Project is currently being operated by eight Power Exchanges: EPEX SPOT, GME, HEnEx, Nord Pool, OMIE, OPCOM, OTE and TGE; PCR is used to couple the following countries: Austria, Belgium, Czech Republic, Croatia, Denmark, Estonia, Finland, France, Germany, Hungary, Italy, Ireland, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and UK.